Jill Krowinski: Vermont House of Representatives

 In February 2012, Krowinski was appointed by Governor Peter Shumlin to fill a vacancy in the Vermont House of Representatives.
 She was elected to a full term in 2012, and has been reelected every two years since.
 After becoming a House member, Krowinski served as an assistant to the majority leader.
 She was elected majority leader for the session that began in January 2017.
 In January 2021, she was elected speaker.
 During her legislative career, Krowinski has held leadership roles on two joint legislative committees, the Health Care Oversight Committee (vice chair) and the Vermont Child Poverty Council (chair).

-Family
+Personal life

 Krowinski is married to Tim Farbisz, an ultrasound technician at the University of Vermont Medical Center in Burlington.